Commitment Against Hazing

 Consequences

-• A lawsuit can ruin your group and financially devastate you and your family
+A lawsuit can ruin your group and financially devastate you and your family.

-• A reputation for hazing can negatively impact members' future employment or graduate school applications
+A reputation for hazing can negatively impact members' future employment or graduate school applications.

-Effective ways to achieve the group's pro-social goals without hazing.
+Think about effective ways to achieve the group's pro-social goals without hazing.

 Learning ways to build group cohesiveness without hazing will develop skills that can be used after graduation.